Aitrek129/yarik_site/README.md

-This is my first serius project based on Guthub!
+This is my first serous project based on Guthub!
-There taked place web site, where you can see ways to learn luxembourgish! http://yaroslavik.ru
+There taked place web site, that was made for my school project http://yaroslavik.ru